 Anatomy and Physiology I is the first part of a two-course sequence.
 It is a study of the structure and function of the human body including cells, tissues, and organs of the following systems: integumentary, skeletal, muscular, nervous and special sense.
 Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
+Must be taken concurrently with a laboratory section.
 Prerequisite: Passage or exemption from the reading section of a TSI approved test or completion of INRW 0322 with a grade of C or better.